-Field or Column 1 Description Туре Indicates whether the IP address displayed is the primary or secondary IP address for the device.
+Field or Column Description

 Node Name or IP address of the node.

 To see more information for the node, click the node name.

 Note Each node can be associated with one or more IP addresses.

+This column is displayed by default.

 IP Address IP address of the node.

+This column is displayed by default.

 Last Regular Poll Interval The last time this node was polled.

+This column is displayed by default.

 SNMP Pollable Whether the node can be polled by SNMP (yes or no).

+This column is displayed by default.

+IP Address Type Indicates whether the IP address displayed is the primary or secondary IP address for the device.